Designlab offers two tracks for students to choose from.

 For time away lasting longer than 30 days, students may need to be matched to a new Coach upon their return.

 If you wish to take more than 60 days of time away from your job search during Career Services, you may do so but you will immediately forfeit further mentorship.

 You can request a track switch once during your time in UX Academy.
 We will calculate your adjusted weeks to complete the course and inform you of the adjusted Group Crit requirement for the duration of the course.

 For a switch to full-time, you are required to be at least on time with your week-over-week progress.

 For a switch to part-time, we will adjust your enrollment to on time if you are up to 40 hours behind in the full-time track.
-If you’re further behind than that, you will need to additionally speak to Support to receive a “Special Approval” and accompanying catch-up plan with its terms.
+If you’re further behind than that, you will need to additionally speak to the CX team to receive a “Special Approval” and accompanying catch-up plan with its terms.

 TUITION REIMBURSEMENT POLICY

 This policy is designed to support your entry into the design field with rigorous requirements that have led to candidate success.
 You may be eligible for a tuition reimbursement if you are unable to receive a qualifying job offer within 6 months of completing UX Academy, provided you satisfy all requirements below.
 No exceptions to this policy are granted for any purpose.